 Shoulder Labrum Injury

-I found this post through googling around the internet about climbing shoulder injuries and I must say this was a very well written piece.
+I found this post through googling around the internet about climbing shoulder injuries, especially those that have to do with shoulder weakness and I must say this was a very well written piece.
 Sorry to hear about all of your recent injury troubles – I hope you can find some peace from all of that soon!

 I dislocated my shoulder in Mallorca almost 2 years ago, I was in grad school in the UK at the time, went to two physical therapists there who eventually cleared me to climb after about 8 weeks.
 However, since then it has been a constant trouble-giver, I’ve had a couple scary in and out subluxations when doing shouldery moves and while I’ve basically learned to adapt my climbing style, the joint is weak and unstable and, I’m sure I don’t have to tell you that it continues to majorly hold me back mentally and physically.

 Anyway, I was wondering what your shoulder injury experience was like (torn labrum I suppose – did you dislocate or just tear the, and in addition to the orthopedic surgeon you recommended here, if you had any physical therapists or other people in the Bay Area you found particularly helpful to you.
 I expect that I will probably need to go under the knife at some point, but obviously I want to exhaust all other potential paths of recovery before that, a lack of good insurance is also quite a financial dis-insensitive to get surgery.